 '''

 MODULE main

 ...

-DEFINE

-a := 0;
+DEFINE a := 0;

 VAR

 b : bar(a);

 ...

 MODULE bar(x)

 DEFINE

 a := 1;

 y := x;

 '''

-&lt;sup>8This also means that the actual parameters are analyzed in the context of the variable declaration where the module is instantiated, not in the context of the expression where the formal parameter occurs.

 In this program, the value of y is 0.
 On the other hand, using a call-by-name mechanism, the value of y would be 1, since a would be substituted as an expression for x.

 Forward references to module names are allowed, but circular references are not, and result in an error.

-The keyword process is explained in Section 2.3.12 [Processes], page 28.
+The keyword process is explained in Section 2.3.13 [Processes], page 33.

-2.3.11 References to Module Components (Variables and Defines) and Array Elements in Expressions
+2.3.12 References to Module Components (Variables and Defines)

-As described in Section 2.2.3 [Variables and Defines], page 12, defines and variables can be referenced in expressions as variable\identifiers and define\identifiers respectively, both of which are complex identifiers.
+As described in Section 2.2.3 [Variables and Defines], page 13, defines and variables can be referenced in expressions as variable_identifiers and define_identifiers respectively, both of which are complex identifiers.
 The syntax of a complex identifier is: